Updated on 2025-11-11 GMT+08:00

 Scenarios

-You can change the instance class (vCPU or memory) of a DB instance as required.
-If the status of a DB instance changes from Changing instance class to Available, the change is successful.
+You can change the instance class (vCPUs and memory) of a DB instance as required.

 Constraints

-• After the instance class is changed, some parameters are automatically changed to the default values defined in the new instance class.
+• After an instance class is changed, some parameters are automatically changed to the default values defined in the new instance class.
 The parameters are threadpool_size, innodb_buffer_pool_size, innodb_io_capacity, innodb_io_capacity_max, innodb_buffer_pool_instances, back_log, and max_connections.

-• Changing an instance class will interrupt services.
+• Changing an instance class will interrupt services for about 10 to 120 seconds.
 Ensure that your applications support automatic reconnection.
 Perform this operation during off-peak hours because changing an instance class during peak hours takes much more time.

 • Changing an instance class takes 5 to 15 minutes.